eliza-petyaeva/final-project-mta/README.md

 # diploma-mta

+The study addressed the attribution problem in e-commerce by creating an MVP web application for evaluating the effectiveness of advertising campaigns.
+The project involved defining requirements, analyzing data, and implementing the application.
+The web application provides functionality for data uploading, calculating attribution metrics using eight models, visualizing data, and exporting data for local storage.
+The supported attribution models include First Touch Attribution, Last Touch Attribution, Linear Attribution, Time Decay Attribution, Position-Based Attribution, Markov Chain Attribution, Shapley Attribution, and Media Mix Model.
+The MVP enables the analysis and comparison of advertising campaign attribution models for more effective decision making on budget allocation.

 Code for the final project: **"Analytical Web-application Development for Effectiveness Evaluation of Advertising Campaigns and Platforms in E-commerce."**

 ## Instructions for Running the Application: